Great Ramen Noodles in Burbank.

 To give you an idea of how organized they are right now, I think Yelp and maybe this site are the only two on the web that have their Burbank Address available.
 And yes, I’m including the Orochon site in that list of negligence.

-UPDATE: April 28, 2012: Parking for the Burbank Location is a breeze.
+PARKING: Parking for the Burbank Location is a breeze.
 Consult our Burbank Parking Map for Garages and locales.
 And no matter what, you’ll be parking for free…unless you do something that earns you a ticket.